Part 3: Summary of Economic Projections

 In discussing their projections, many participants continued to express the view that any further increases in the federal funds rate over the next few years would likely be gradual.
 That anticipated pace reflected a few factors, such as a short-term neutral real interest rate that is currently low and an inflation rate that has been rising only gradually to the Committee's 2 percent objective.
 Some participants cited a weaker near-term trajectory for economic growth or a muted response of inflation to tight labor market conditions as factors contributing to the downward revisions in their assessments of the appropriate path for the policy rate.

 Uncertainty and Risks

-In assessing the path for the federal funds rate that, in their view, is likely to be appropriate, FOMC participants take account of the range of possible economic outcomes, the likelihood of those outcomes, and the potential benefits and costs should they occur.
-As a reference, table 2 provides a measure of forecast uncertainty, based on the forecast errors of various private and government forecasts over the past 20 years, for real GDP growth, the unemployment rate, and total consumer price inflation.
-That measure is incorporated graphically in the top panels of figures 4.A, 4.B, and 4.C, which display "fan charts" plotting the median SEP projections for the three variables surrounded by symmetric confidence intervals derived from the forecast errors presented in table 2.
-If the degree of uncertainty attending these projections is similar to the typical magnitude of past forecast errors and the risks around the projections are broadly balanced, future outcomes of these variables would have about a 70 percent probability of occurring within these confidence intervals.
-For all three variables, this measure of projection uncertainty is substantial and generally increases as the forecast horizon lengthens.
+In assessing the appropriate path of the federal funds rate, FOMC participants take account of the range of possible economic outcomes, the likelihood of those outcomes, and the potential benefits and costs should they occur.
+As a reference, table 2 provides measures of forecast uncertainty--based on the forecast errors of various private and government forecasts over the past 20 years--for real GDP growth, the unemployment rate, and total PCE price inflation.
+Those measures are represented graphically in the "fan charts" shown in the top panels of figures 4.A, 4.B, and 4.C.
+The fan charts display the median SEP projections for the three variables surrounded by symmetric confidence intervals derived from the forecast errors reported in table 2.
+If the degree of uncertainty attending these projections is similar to the typical magnitude of past forecast errors and the risks around the projections are broadly balanced, then future outcomes of these variables would have about a 70 percent probability of being within these confidence intervals.
+For all three variables, this measure of uncertainty is substantial and generally increases as the forecast horizon lengthens.